Oscar Bonavena

 Oscar Natalio "Ringo" Bonavena (September 25, 1942 – May 22, 1976) was an Argentine heavyweight professional boxer with a career record of 58 wins, 9 losses and 1 draw.
 A rugged, wild-swinging puncher, he was nicknamed "Ringo" because of his Beatles haircut, and enjoyed professional success in both Argentina and the United States.
+Bonavena was shot dead at the age of 33 in Reno, Nevada.
 He is remembered for giving Joe Frazier and Muhammad Ali hard-fought bouts.

 Life and pro career

 Oscar Natalio Bonavena was born in Buenos Aires to Italian immigrants.
 He was a professional boxer, Argentine and South American champion.
 He also participated in several Argentine TV programs such as the Pepe Biondi Show.

 Early career

 Bonavena began his early career in New York City under the management of World War II hero and dentist Marvin Goldberg.

 Following his pro debut on February 1, 1964, he racked up a quick string of early knockouts.
 Sometimes fighting twice a month, he lost by decision in February 1965, in only his 15th contest, to the highly rated Zora Folley.
 Bonavena was far too inexperienced to take on a top veteran like Folley.
 Three years later he won their rematch by decision.

 Returning to Argentina, his winning and knockout streak continued.
 In mid-1966 he was enticed back to New York where the free-swinging Bonavena ran into trouble outside the ring.
 He called Muhammad Ali a black kangaroo, and a chicken for draft dodging.
 When, much later, he saw Ali seated ringside at the George Foreman-Ken Norton fight, he went over and started a big slanging match.

 In his pre-fight press conference with Frazier, Bonavena needled effectively by implying that Frazier had a personal hygiene problem.
 He would start sniffing and grimace.
 Lawsuits were brought about by reporters with broken cameras; and other such "colorful" behavior.
 He was always volatile, as trainers soon discovered.